matthiasmullie/scrapbook/README.md

 cache, something will be stored to another key to indicate it was requested but didn't exist.
-Every follow-up request for a short period of time will find that indication and know another process is already generating that result, so those will just wait until it becomes available, instead of cripling the servers.
+Every follow-up request for a short period of time will find that indication and know another process is already generating that result, so those will just wait until it becomes available, instead of crippling the servers.

 # PSR-6